-Your blog posts should answer the questions of your readers
+Your posts should answer the questions of your readers

-A good blogger knows to source for ideas from the questions readers ask on social media.
-A good way to know this is through blog comments or tweets.
+A good creator knows to source for ideas from the questions readers ask on social media.
+A good way to know this is through comments or tweets.

 Develop your email list